WillBuik/haskel-openfolder/Readme.md

 You can also get syntax highlighiting and basic code completion by installing a [Haskell TextMate bundle](https://github.com/textmate/haskell.tmbundle) for VS.
-To install the bundle, create a folder at "%userprofile%\.vs\Extensions" and extract the contents of the bundle to it.
+To install the bundle, create a folder at `%userprofile%\.vs\Extensions` and extract the contents of the bundle to it.
 You will need to restart VS. For more details about adding TextMate bundles to Visual Studio check out the [TextMate bundle docs](https://aka.ms/vs-addtmbundle).